 Throughout the COVID-19 pandemic, technology has played a vital role in ensuring services are maintained - this is only set to continue.
 From virtual appointments to patient entertainment, platforms provided by WiFi SPARK have enabled procedures to continue.

 Though the NHS has previously been slow to adopt and roll out new technologies, recent developments show it can do so at impressive pace and scale when needed.
 There’s no better time to make that change for your Trust.

 Improve Healthcare by Improving Patient Entertainment Systems

 Modern entertainment systems are a much more cost-effective option than the traditional bedside units.
 Solutions, like SPARKⓇ Media, can help.
-After all, entertained patients are happy patients and you want to make their time in hospital as easy and carefree as it possibly can be so it’s vital you choose the right hospital patient entertainment system.
+After all, entertained patients are happy patients and you want to make their time in hospital as easy and carefree as it possibly can be.
+Although, it can be challenging to know where to begin.

-If you’d like to find out more about how hospital entertainment systems can benefit the NHS, download a free copy of our SPARKⓇ Media brochure below.
+If you’d like to find out more about how hospital entertainment systems can benefit the NHS, book your demo below.